firebase/flutterfire/packages/firebase_auth/firebase_auth/README.md

 If you're using Google Sign-in with Firebase auth, be sure to include all required fields in the [OAuth consent screen](https://console.developers.google.com/apis/credentials/consent).
 If you don't, you may encounter an `ApiException`.

+### Configure the flutter_facebook_login plugin
+Use flutter_facebook_login plugin to authenticate using Facebook.
+Follow the [flutter_facebook_login plugin installation instructions](https://pub.dev/packages/flutter_facebook_login).

+### Configure the flutter_twitter plugin
+You can use flutter_twitter plugin to authenticate using Twitter.
+Follow the [flutter_twitter plugin installation instructions](https://pub.dev/packages/flutter_twitter).

 ### Import the firebase_auth plugin
 To use the firebase_auth plugin, follow the [plugin installation instructions](https://pub.dartlang.org/packages/firebase_auth#pub-pkg-tab-installing).